 We also support with very practical things like managing complex care or personal care needs, medication, or support with independent living skills such as cooking, healthy eating, and managing money through to support with work experience and getting a job.
-Our hubs all offer our full customer learning programme providing opportunities to learn new skills and interests.
+Our hubs all offer our full Gateway Assured Accredited Learning Programme providing opportunities to learn new skills and interests.
 Depending upon need and outcomes you might receive support on a one-to-one basis or as part of a small group.